trannhoduc/rl-scheduling-policy/README.md

 python visualize.py
 ```

-> **NOTE**: The result might not be the same with the original paper duo the the pre-trained model.
+> **NOTE**: The result might not be the same with the original paper due the the pre-trained model.

 Thank you for your visiting !